plumber-cd/argocd-autoscaler/DESIGN.md

 First, we need to normalize all our metrics (each withing its own dimension) so they are comparable to each other later.
 We will be using Robust Scaling normalization for that.
-As a result, we will get a representation of each metric as a float number in the range between 0 and 1.
+As a result, we will get a representation of each metric as a float number relative to median value which will be represented by 0.

 ### Robust Scaling